IBM/smart-city-gateway/README.md

 Each LoRa network consists of a "gateway", and one or more "nodes".
 This network uses a star based topology, in which each node communicates directly with the gateway.
 Data can be sent and received through each gateway/node connection.
 As data is received by the gateway, the gateway can then convert the data to a readable format and send it up to a IoT platform for further processing.

-This code pattern is the first in a series of three, focusing on LoRaWAN and "Smart Cities".
-To complete this pattern, several pieces of hardware will need to be acquired which are listed below in the [prerequisites](#hardware) section.
+To set up this project, several pieces of hardware will need to be acquired which are listed below in the [prerequisites](#hardware) section.
 <!-- 1.
 Assemble hardware and configure software to create a LoRaWAN based gateway, which can wirelessly receive sensor data from one or more end nodes.
 This gateway can forward data to
 2.
 3. -->